postmanlabs/labs-docs/_posts/01_postman/03_collections/2017-05-04-creating_collections.md

 **Multiple requests**

  1. When selecting multiple requests, click the plus (**+**) icon  that displays at the top of the sidebar.
- 2. In the <b>SAVE MULTIPLE REQUESTS</b> modal, select a collection or folders to save the requests.</li>
+ 2. In the <b>SAVE MULTIPLE REQUESTS</b> modal, select a collection or folders to save the requests.
  3. Click the **Save** button.

 ### Duplicating an existing collection